Dendrowen/Blobifier/Readme.md

 ![Blobifier GIF](https://raw.githubusercontent.com/Dendrowen/Blobifier/main/Pictures/blobifier.gif)

 # Credit where credit is due
 The Macro is based on a version, and Nozzle Scrubber is made by Hernsl (hernsl#8860 on Discord).

+# Who is it for?
 The device is designed around a Voron V2.4 300mm, but should work for 250mm and 350mm too.
 This version only supports the assembly on the rear-left of the bed.
-If you decide to change that, please consider contributing to the project by creating a pull request with the needed changes.
+If you decide to change all this, please consider contributing to the project by creating a pull request with the needed changes.

 # BOM
 - 2 x M3x8 shsc (Mounting on the 2020 extrusion)